cmg-york/mx2dtx/doc/HOWTO.md

 * Save the diagram as an uncompressed DRAWIO file
 * The file can be given as an input to the `mx2dtx` tool.
 See [README](../README.md) for directions.
 * The translator will generate several information, warning, and possibly error messages.
 Study those to correct any errors or omissions.
-* **Note:** the resulting iStarDT-X may contain features not supported yet by subsequent tools in the pipeline, including the [dtx2X](https://github.com/cmg-yorku/dtx2X) tool..
+* **Note:** the resulting iStarDT-X may contain features not supported yet by subsequent tools in the pipeline, including the [dtx2X](https://github.com/cmg-yorku/dtx2X) tool.

 ## Contact